Children with cerebral palsy may have a number of bone, joint and muscle problems that affect their walking (gait).

-- External rotation of the legs and severe flat feet combine to limit the "push-off" ability to move forward, making walking slow.
+- Internal rotation of the thigh bone, external rotation of the lower legs, and severe flat feet combine to limit the "push-off" ability to move forward, making walking slow.

 Post-operative rehabilitation is key after surgery.
 Our cerebral palsy team will develop a plan for your child that will lead to a rapid return to maximum function.
-This may include either an inpatient or outpatient program at Children's Seashore House.
+This may include either an inpatient or outpatient program at Children's Seashore House on CHOP’s Main Campus.